Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

-Now, an independent body, known as the Africa Regional Certification Commission (ARCC), looks set to declare the whole African region free of wild poliovirus.
-And if it does, it will leave just one out of six WHO regions to attain the status.
+Now, an independent body, known as the Africa Regional Certification Commission (ARCC), has declared the whole African region free of wild poliovirus.

-A polio vaccine campaign in Ethiopia, a country free of wild polio but the African continent is still at risk from vaccine-derived polio
+Despite the eradication of wild poliovirus, the African continent is still at risk from vaccine-derived polio

 The risk of reintroducing a disease

-The last region left with wild poliovirus is the Eastern Mediterranean Region.
-That region includes Afghanistan and Pakistan.
+The last region left with wild poliovirus is the Eastern Mediterranean Region, which includes Afghanistan and Pakistan.
 And therein lies an ongoing global risk, because diseases can be reintroduced to countries even after they have been declared free of them.
-That can happen through simple things like global travel.
+That can happen through everyday phenomena like global travel.
 With polio, it has happened before.